Last Updated on April 7, 2026

 There is a spacious lounge on the lobby floor where any guest can enjoy drinks and mini snacks, including Okinawan rice crackers.
 They even provided beer and sparkling wine.
 The hospitality felt truly special, and it was the perfect place to take a break and unwind after our arrival.

-Okinawa Grill Night
+Okinawa Grill Night at JAM

 After settling into our new room, we relaxed until it was time for dinner.
 We had a reservation at a fun restaurant, Steakhouse JAM, which is about a 20-minute drive from the hotel.
 The chef grills your steak right in front of you—similar to Japanese teppanyaki style.
 Okinawa has plenty of steakhouses, but this one is decorated with a full-on ocean theme, making it an exciting and fun place to visit.

 Since I can’t tolerate alcohol and had to drive back to the hotel, I ordered a non-alcoholic cocktail.
-Even without alcohol, they offer drinks like this, so you can still enjoy the tropical vibes—very satisfying!
+Even without alcohol, they offer drinks like this, so you can still enjoy the tropical vibes—very satisfying.
 Of course, children can also enjoy these tropical drinks together.
 Desserts are served in a separate, cozy area, which makes the experience more enjoyable.

-Important Tip: For your safety
+Important Tip: For Your Safety

 If you’re planning to drink, please use a driving substitute service (daiko) to ensure a safe trip back to your hotel.
 Please inquire with the restaurant in advance for more details.
 Also, there are accommodations near this restaurant, so I recommend staying nearby to visit on foot.